Sleen

 There are also two schools: CBS “de Fontein” (Christian primary school) and OBS “de Akker” (public primary school).

 “De Brink” is the “centre” and the old part of the village, with some historic houses and a brick road.
 This is also where the two churches are, and other facilities like the former municipal centre.
 New houses were constructed over time, and an area known as “de nieuwbouw” is where the most recently constructed houses can be found.

-The famous Pieterpad (a long hiking route that runs from Pieterburen in the north of the country to the St Pietersberg in Maastricht in the south) goes straight through Sleen.
+The famous Pieterpad (a 498 kilometres (309 mi) long hiking route that runs from Pieterburen in the north of the country to the St Pietersberg in Maastricht in the south) goes straight through Sleen.
 The windmill De Hoop has been restored to working order.